 What should you do if you suspect your fatigue might actually be the flu?
 First, listen to what your body is telling you.
 Go to bed early, take some time off work or school, and allow yourself to get some rest.
 In order to keep from spreading the flu to others, it’s a good idea to stay home if possible.

 The good news is, you can get medical treatment without contaminating others by calling DispatchHealth for a medical house call.
 Simply put, they travel so the flu doesn’t.
-They’ll send a team of ER-trained professionals to your home, ready to diagnose your symptoms with a rapid infectious disease test.
-It’s a quick way to get a definitive answer as to whether your fatigue is from the flu or just a cold or SAD.
+With a quick call to 1-866-FLU-CREW they’ll send a team of medical professionals to your home, ready to diagnose your symptoms with a rapid infectious disease test.

 If you do turn out to have the flu, they can prescribe antiviral medications to help you get better sooner and they can also give you advice on how to spot potential complications before they become a serious health crisis.